Francis Rombouts: Personal life

 On May 31, 1665, Rombout married Aeltie Wessels in the Reformed Dutch Church of New Amsterdam.
 She died sometime prior to August 5, 1675, when he then married Anna Elizabeth Masschop.
 Widowed a second time, he married, on September 8, 1683, Helena Teller Bogardus Van Bael.
 It was the third marriage for both of them.
 Helena Teller was born about 1645, the daughter of William and Margaret Doncheson Teller of Schenectady.
 Helena had seven children from her previous marriages, and from this marriage, another three were born.
 She and Rombout had two boys and a girl.
 The boys died young but the girl, Catheryna, born on 5 September 1687, survived.
 Catheryna later married British Royal Navy lieutenant Roger Brett.

 The Rombout Patent

 The Rombout Patent was a Colonial era land patent issued by King James II of England in 1685 sanctioning the right of Francis Rombouts and two partners to own some 85000 acre of land in the southeast of the then Province of New York that had purchased from the Wappinger people.
 The Patent included most of what is today's southern Dutchess County, New York.

 Rombout had gone into the fur-trading business with merchant Gulian Verplanck.
 They were joined in 1683 by the patroon of Van Cortlandt Manor in Westchester County, Stephanus Van Cortlandt.
 Before a patent could be issued, Verplanck died, and his widow married Jacobus Kip, to whom the patent was issued.

-See a period map of the Patent here at the Mount Gulian Historical Site.